neoxia/apoyo/docs/vuepress/guide/ioc/getting-started.md

 - Typedi
 - etc...

-However, very few DI solutions exist that are fully type-safe and are easy to use.
+However, very few DI solutions exist that are fully type-safe and easy to use.

 <!-- ### Vocabulary